 An applicant must submit scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) unless they have a post-secondary degree from an institution in which the language of instruction is English-only and located in a country that recognizes English as an Official Language.
 Please note applicants who have only studied in Puerto Rico or India must complete the TOEFL or IELTS.
 The TOEFL test is administered internationally by Educational Testing Service (ETS) and you need to request that the ETS report examination results directly to College Code 2113.
 The IELTS test is administered by Cambridge English Language Assessment.

-Your applicant statement should be approximately 2 double-spaced pages and convey your interests and qualifications for the program.
+Your applicant statement should be approximately 2 double-spaced pages and should:

 The general admissions requirements, including the application fee, apply to this program.
 For more details, please see the Admissions page.